 You will be notified of the date and time of your presentation by mid-December.
 Please plan your trip so that you will be able to attend the entire conference, as we will not be able to accept requests for schedule changes.

-The presentation screen is a computer running Windows10 with PowerPoint (Office 2016) and Adobe Reader installed.
+The presentation screen is run on a Windows 10 computer with PowerPoint (Office 2016) and Adobe Reader installed.
 Your poster should be in .ppt, .pptx, or .pdf format.
-Prepare a single slide for presentation in widescreen (16:9) format, as if you printed your poster out.
-The resolution of the screen is full HD: 1920*1080.
+Prepare a single slide for presentation in widescreen (16:9) format, as for print posters.
+The resolution of the screen is full HD: 1920 × 1080.

-If you include animations or videos in your poster, we recommend incorporating them into a single slide with the text.
-Your poster will be presented on a touchscreen, so you could start or stop your animations “clicking” on them (or you can loop your movies).
-You may prepare additional slides with further data for interested audience, but we strongly recommend inserting the most important findings of the study in a single slide.
+If you include animations or videos in your poster, we recommend incorporating them into a single slide, accompanied by text.
+Your poster will be presented on a touchscreen, so you can start or stop your animations by touching them (or you can loop your movies).
+You may prepare additional slides with further data for interested audience, but we strongly recommend presenting the most important findings of the study on a single slide.

 You can bring your poster on a USB stick or access it online.

 The size of the poster boards is 2 m × 1 m, suggested poster size is 120 cm (width) × 80 cm (height).